algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xb3
 - Pops: _None_
 - Pushes: _None_
-- execute the current inner transaction.
-Fail if 16 inner transactions have already been executed, or if the transaction itself fails.
+- execute the current inner transaction group.
+Fail if executing this group would exceed 16 total inner transactions, or if any transaction in the group fails.
 - LogicSigVersion >= 5
 - Mode: Application